 The Month of November Helps to Recognize Our Veterans

 The month of November is a time to recognize the sacrifice of the men and women that served in the armed forces.
 U.S. veterans have sacrificed so much for our country and it is important to honor them for their service.
-In Texas, we have several of programs that seek to help and assist our current and former members of the military.
+In Texas, we have a few programs that seek to help and assist our current and former members of the military.
 These programs are spread across different state agencies that work to implement and administer them.

 According to a Texas state summary conducted by the U.S. Department of Veterans Affairs, our state is home to around 1.6 million veterans.
 Many have chosen to stay in Texas or move to Texas from somewhere else due to the great programs that are in place to help assist our service members.
-Texas has several of resources that are managed by a wide range of state agencies, but the two primary agencies are the Texas Veterans Commission (TVC) and the Veterans Land Board (VLB).
+Texas has a few resources that are managed by a wide range of state agencies, but the two primary agencies are the Texas Veterans Commission (TVC) and the Veterans Land Board (VLB).

 The Texas Veterans Commission was established in 1927 and was originally designated as the State Service Office.
 It was tasked with assisting those veterans of the Indian wars, Spanish-American War, and World War I. The intention of creating this agency was to act as the state appointed advocate of the veterans in Texas.
 Today, the TVC works to try and help both current and former members of our military to secure the benefits they have earned through their service.
-According to the Texas Veterans Commission’s website, there are four program areas in which they can be of assistance:
+According to The Texas Veterans Commission, there are four program areas in which they can be of assistance:

 • Claims: this department serves veterans, their dependents and survivors, in all matters pertaining to veterans’ disability benefits and rights.
 It is the designated agency of the state of Texas to represent the State and its veterans before the U.S. Department of Veterans Affairs (VA).